 G. Descriptive Statistics

-Table I presents details on the Facebook data that we use in this paper.
-The sample includes data from the Facebook profiles of 3,984 fund managers and 67,162 firm officers.
+Table I presents details on the Facebook data that we use in the paper.
+Our sample includes data from the Facebook profiles of 3,984 fund managers and 67,162 firm officers.

 [Insert Table I near here.]